Taymyr Peninsula: Geography

 The Taymyr Peninsula lies between the Yenisei Gulf of the Kara Sea and the Khatanga Gulf of the Laptev Sea.

 Lake Taymyr and the Byrranga Mountains are located within the vast Taymyr Peninsula.

-Cape Chelyuskin, the northernmost point of the Afro-Eurasian continent, is located at the northern end of the Taymyr Peninsula.
+Cape Chelyuskin, the northernmost point of the Eurasian continent, is located at the northern end of the Taymyr Peninsula.

+Etymology

+There are several theories about the origin of the name "Taimyr."
+The most widely accepted explanation is that it comes from the Evenki language, originating from the ancient Tungus word "tamura", which means "valuable, precious, rich."
+The Evenki people originally used this name for the Taimyr River, known for its abundance of fish.
+In the 19th century, thanks to the geographer and explorer Alexander von Middendorff (1815–1894), the name came to refer to the entire peninsula.

+Other interpretations exist as well.
+For example, in Yakut, "tuoy muora" translates to "salt lake," which can also be understood metaphorically as "fertile" or "blessed," since salt is vital for the health of reindeer.
+Another Yakut version, "Tymyr," means "blood vessel."

+In the Nenets language, "tai myarey" means "bald" or "bare," possibly in reference to the region’s low-growing tundra.

+In the Nganasan language, "taa mire" translates to "reindeer pack."

 Population

-The Nenets people, also known as Samoyeds, are an indigenous people in northern arctic Russia, and some live at the Taymyr Peninsula.
+Dolgans are the most populous indigenous ethnicity of the peninsula.

 The Nganasan people are an indigenous Samoyedic people inhabiting central Siberia, including the Taymyr Peninsula.
-In the Russian Federation, they are recognized as being one of the Indigenous peoples of the Russian North.
+In the Russian Federation, they are recognized as being one of the Small-Numbered peoples of the Russian North.
 They reside primarily in the settlements of Ust-Avam, Volachanka, and Novaya in the Taymyrsky Dolgano-Nenetsky District of Krasnoyarsk Krai, with smaller populations residing in the towns of Dudinka and Norilsk as well.

-The isolated location of the Nganasan people enabled them to maintain shamanistic practices even in the 20th century.
+Other indigenous peoples are Nenets, Enets and Evenks.